Mounting hole acc. to IEC 60947-5-1

 Rated operating current (Ie) IEC 60947-1

-The amperage (A) a switching device may conduct, taking the rated operating voltage, the operating time, the usage category and the ambient temperature into account.
+The amperage (A) a switching device can conduct, taking the rated operating voltage, the operating time, the usage category, and the ambient temperature into account.

 Rated uninterrupted current (Ithe) IEC 60947-1

-The amperage (A) a device may conduct in continuous duty (for weeks, months, years).
+The amperage (A) a device can conduct in continuous duty (weeks, months, years).

 Rated insulation voltage (Ui) IEC 60947-1